research-ag/hosty-live/README.md

 If this URL is published then anyone can see information about the canister such as, for example, the cycle balance.
 This is mainly done so that immutable canisters can be monitored and topped-up by the public.

+## Examples

-## Example repos
+### GitHub repos

-Here is a list of GitHub repo URLs that can be used to try out deploment.
+Here is a list of GitHub repo URLs that can be used to try out deployment.
 Note that you can deploy the hosty.live frontend itself through hosty.live into your own canister.

 |URL|branch|build command|output directory|comment|